ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### `data/`

 Input data directory.

-Observational data files are intentionally not tracked by Git.
-This keeps the repository lightweight and avoids redistributing large or potentially restricted datasets directly through GitHub.
+The content is intentionally not tracked by Git to keep the repository lightweight and avoids redistributing potentially restricted datasets directly through GitHub.

-The expected structure is:
+The structure is:

 ```text
 data/